So, You Want a Malamute?

 Pros:

 For example, some may identify 'stubbornness' or 'difficult to train' as cons.
 It's true that malamutes can appear to have selective hearing, a short attention span, and a 'you do it' attitude when you ask them to perform a task.
 But that's not really what it is.
 Malamutes are smart.
 Like... super smart.
 They need variety and mental stimulation, patience and consistency.
 You cannot ask them to sit 50 times; they will get bored and move onto something else.
-This intellect is not a con for the person who finds partnership with an intelligent animal invigorating.
-I love that my dogs keep me on my toes, and force me to constantly reevaluate how best to work with them.
+This intellect is not a con for the person who finds partnership with such an animal invigorating.
+I love that my dogs keep me on my toes and force me to constantly reevaluate how best to work with them.

 Cons: